 If you have lost a loved one to cancer, you may find support and solace in speaking with others who are grieving.

-Each month we offer several types of support groups:
+We offer several types of support groups:

 - Periodically throughout the year, we hold bereavement support groups for people who have experienced a specific type of loss to cancer, such as the death of a partner, parent, or adult child.
-Please call us at 646-888-4889 for details about these meetings, which are designed to help participants support one another, lessen feelings of isolation, and strengthen coping skills.
+Please call us at 646-888-4889 or email [email protected] for details about these meetings, which are designed to help participants support one another, lessen feelings of isolation, and strengthen coping skills.

 - The Department of Pediatrics coordinates a monthly in-person Towards Tomorrow Bereavement Program to support families who have experienced the loss of a child to cancer or other illness at MSK.
 Topics discussed include strategies for adjusting to the loss, and how to deal with birthdays and other significant events.
 We invite family members to call 212-639-6850 or email [email protected] for more information about taking part in these support groups.